rillonline/rillonline.github.io/_pages/kearsarge/index.md

 I saw how her hands trembled as she picked up her coffee cup to drink.
 Being a large woman with a lot of confidence her admission surprised me.
-Perhaps I had allowed her size and assurity in the manner of approaching a stranger and conducting her to her favorite eating establishment to deceive me.
+Perhaps I had allowed her size and assured manner in approaching a stranger and conducting her to her favorite eating establishment to deceive me.

 "Scared of what?"
 I asked.
 Damn!
-My old instincts to protect and defend the weak and defenseless came for the forefront of my mind.
+My old instincts to protect and defend the weak and defenseless came to the forefront of my mind.

 "The dead man is my husband," Kearsarge said.
 She looked away.
 "He was violent."